Nice to meet you.

 When designing your navigation bar, implement these suggestions for an intuitive interface:

-• Keep navigation titles between 1 to 3 words.
+• Keep navigation titles between 1 and 3 words.

-• Avoid jargon and language that don’t clearly portray the content of the landing page.
+• Avoid jargon and language that don’t clearly portray the landing page's content.

 • Stick to only one level of drop-down menus when needed.

-Once you’ve incorporated a straightforward navigation bar, simplify your interface even more by incorporating calls-to-action (CTAs) and buttons across your website.
-Make sure to include it on relevant content, starting with a donation button on your homepage.
+Once you’ve incorporated a straightforward navigation bar, simplify your interface more by incorporating calls-to-action (CTAs) and buttons across your website.
+Include it on relevant content, starting with a donation button on your homepage.

 Remember, users visit your site for different reasons.
 Make sure it’s easy for new visitors to find out more about your organization, donors to find your donation form, and supporters to find volunteer opportunities and upcoming events.

-If your navigation is unclear in any way, your visitors will have a challenging time accessing content that’s of interest to them, which also hinders their ability to engage with your organization.
-Ensure your CMS offers themes with built-in navigation buttons so that you’ll have a much simpler time funneling users to high-value pages.
+If your navigation is unclear, your visitors will have a challenging time accessing content that interests them, which will also hinder their ability to engage with your organization.
+Ensure your CMS offers themes with built-in navigation buttons so you’ll have a much simpler time funneling users to high-value pages.

 3. Increase usability with mobile optimization